-- 115.17 (d) The preaudit questionnaire indicated 13 background checks were completed for staff covered under contracts for services that may have contact with Offenders.
-These background checks are completed prior to approving access to the facility.
-This information was confirmed during the Human Resource interview.
+115.17 (d) The preaudit questionnaire indicated 20 background checks were completed for staff covered under contracts for services that may have contact with Offenders.
+The background checks would be completed prior to approving access to the facility.
+This information was confirmed during the investigator interview.
 The auditor reviewed the agency Professional Reference Check forms, regarding the provision of this standard that documents background checks are conducted for all applicants and employees.
-No new volunteers have entered the facility in 2020 because of a global pandemic (COVID-19). - 115.17 (e) The North Carolina Department of Public Safety Employment Form indicates criminal background checks are conducted on all current employees, volunteers, and contractors, at least every 5 years.
+No new contractors or volunteers have entered the facility in 2021 because of a global pandemic (COVID-19).

+115.17 (e) The North Carolina Department of Public Safety Employment Form indicates criminal background checks are conducted on all current employees, volunteers, and contractors, at least every 5 years.
 This is dependent upon what type of clearance badge you were awarded at the time of employment or admission into the agency.
 This was confirmed during the human resource staff interviews.
 This is captured within the agency reporting mechanism and discussed during the human resource interview.
 The system that captures this information is the National Crime Information Center, North Carolina Crime Information Network, and the North Carolina Department of Motor Vehicles.
 A centralized clearance check form is submitted, and the system consistently captures clearance information that includes driver license information, North Carolina rap sheets, Interstate Identification Rap Sheets, and prior employment information.

-A visual inspection of the spreadsheet provided by the Human Resources staff indicated 1 staff are currently past due for the mandated 5-year background inspection.
-Notification was provided during the on-site review indicating the 5-year background checks were completed prior to the auditor exiting the facility.
-The auditor confirmed this action during the on-site review. - 115.17 (f) All applicants and employees, who may have contact with Offenders, will be asked about previous misconduct in all written applications, interviews for hiring or promotion, or during written evaluations.
+115.17 (f) All applicants and employees, who may have contact with Offenders, will be asked about previous misconduct in all written applications, interviews for hiring or promotion, or during written evaluations.
 This was confirmed during the review and interview with the human resource staff members.

-The auditor reviewed a spread sheet provided by the Human Resource and Training Staff and confirmed the signed document was present asking the specific questions relative to sexual abuse, sexual assault, and sexual misconduct.
-The electronic data indicated the process was initiated by the staff members and currently in progress. - 115.17 (g) Employees must disclose all misconduct allegations and any material omission or false information regarding misconduct will be grounds for termination.
+115.17 (g) Employees must disclose all misconduct allegations and any material omission or false information regarding misconduct will be grounds for termination.
 The agency HR005 Applicant Verification Form explains failure to report criminal charges and convictions may result in disciplinary action, demotion, and termination.
 The auditor reviewed an automatic disqualifier list of misdemeanor offenses.
-In addition, 20 staff personnel files were reviewed, and no issues determined regarding this practice. - 115.17 (h) The facility tracking mechanism is documented on the applicant summary form and includes a criminal records check, valid driver's license, personal interview, proper documentation provided, Local Offender Data System review, social security number compliance, certification verification, correctional reference checks to include prior employers, resignations, and substantiated allegations.
+In addition, staff personnel files were reviewed, and no issues determined regarding this practice.

+115.17 (h) The facility tracking mechanism is documented on the applicant summary form and includes a criminal records check, valid driver's license, personal interview, proper documentation provided, Local Offender Data System review, social security number compliance, certification verification, correctional reference checks to include prior employers, resignations, and substantiated allegations.
 The Human Resource Staff interview provided documentation demonstrating a criminal history and driver history inspection was previously conducted for staff.
 The Human Resource Staff interview confirmed a criminal background check is conducted prior to offering promotional opportunities and the auditor verified this process during the employee file review.
 The HR013, DPS Employment Statement Form, provides this question on page 1 and the auditor reviewed this form during the on-site review.

-Conclusion: Based on the evidence reviewed by the auditor to include spreadsheet reviews, 20 staff personnel files, contractor files, interviews with human resource staff, agency and facility policy, contractor reviews, 12 random staff interviews, and 5 informal staff interviews, the auditor finds no discrepancies within this standard required for corrective action.
-All deficiencies noted during the on-site review were corrected and the auditor verified full compliance prior to the last day of the on-site review.
+Conclusion: Based on the evidence reviewed by the auditor to include spreadsheet reviews, staff personnel files, volunteer files, interviews with human resource staff, agency and facility policy, contractor reviews, 12 random staff interviews, and 3 informal staff interviews, the auditor finds no discrepancies within this standard required for corrective action.